 If you’re a landlord and have the extra income, you could consider (as some landlords reportedly have) freezing rent payments and ensuring no evictions occur for any tenants struggling financially due to the pandemic.

 8. Fundraise for people financially impacted by quarantine measures

-Fundraising platforms of government can help you organize, but a word of mouth, email, and text are also tried and true ways to do some grassroots fundraising in support of someone affected by things like missing work, paying for childcare because of school closures, or extra medical costs.
+Fundraising platforms of government can help you organize, but word of mouth, email, and text are also tried and true ways to do some grassroots fundraising in support of someone affected by things like missing work, paying for childcare because of school closures, or extra medical costs.

 9. Make social distancing fun with video chat

 Social distancing doesn’t mean we can’t feel close to our loved ones.
 Get creative.
-Have a video chat to get together and celebrate birthdays or other occasions using everyday tools like Skype, Hangouts, Google teams, Zoom etc. Or, synchronize watching your favorite TV show or movie together while chatting via text or video.
+Have a video chat to get together and celebrate birthdays or other occasions using everyday tools like Skype, Hangouts, Google teams, Zoom etc. Or, synchronize watching your favourite TV show or movie together while chatting via text or video.

 10. Share positive news and acts of kindness with your community